HOW DO I DETERMINE IF A CONCUSSION MAY HAVE OCCURRED?

 There must be 24 hours between each stage of the protocol.

-If any signs/symptoms appear, regardless of severity, the athlete should take a minimum of 24 hours rest before returning to the previous asymptomatic level of the protocol.
+If any new or worsening signs/symptoms appear, regardless of severity, the athlete should take a minimum of 24 hours rest before returning to the previous asymptomatic level of the protocol.